-- 3.4.
+- 3.6.
 Each year Council gives "in-principle" approval for a list of capital schemes, plus allocations for recurring programmes such as minor works and maintenance.
-For all new schemes not previously included in the approved capital programme, budget holders must present a business rationale to Capital Working Group (CWG).
-CWG conducts the initial review of proposals to determine whether they should be presented to Cabinet for decision to identify schemes in the MTFP capital programme. - 3.5.
+For all new schemes not previously included in the approved capital programme, budget holders must present a business rationale to CLT.
+CLT conducts the initial review of proposals to determine whether they should be presented to Cabinet for decision to identify schemes in the MTFP capital programme. - 3.7.
 Investment Panel considers the robustness of business cases identified as part of the council's main capital programme approved by Cabinet.
-Sufficiently robust business cases proceed for approval to procure and start work to: - a) Cabinet for schemes valued at greater than £1m; - b) Cabinet Member in conjunction with the Leader for schemes valued between £100,000 and £1m; and - c) Director of Finance for schemes valued at less than £100,000. - 3.6.
-Investment Panel applies the following policy to exempt schemes from business case review:
+Sufficiently robust business cases proceed for approval to procure and start work to:

-- a) capital schemes where the council carries out work funded by, and on behalf of a third party e.g. extending a Diocese run school; - b) capital schemes determined by local committees; - grant funded schemes awarded on a bid basis where CWG had considered the business rationale and Finance had agreed the council's business case included in its funding bid; and - d) highways and property maintenance programmes where prioritisation criteria exist within the services to manage the budgets for this work. - 3.7.
-To allow exemption from business case review based on prioritisation criteria, CWG considers and approves the prioritisation criteria for the service before the start of each financial year and agrees a schedule for the service to report to Investment Panel on how it has applied the criteria for that year.
-This gives Investment Panel oversight of the programmes and enables it to monitor progress. - 3.8.
-The rules on virements (paragraph 3.18) apply for approval of additional allocations, advances or deferrals of approved scheme.
+- a) Cabinet for schemes valued at greater than £1m; - b) Cabinet Member in conjunction with the Leader for schemes valued between £100,000 and £1m; and - c) Executive Director for Finance for schemes valued at less than £100,000. - 3.8.
+Investment Panel applies the following policy to exempt schemes from business case review: - a) capital schemes determined by local committees; - b) grant or third party contributions funded schemes awarded on a bid basis where CLT had considered the business rationale and Finance had agreed the council's business case included in its funding bid; and - c) highways, property waste and countryside maintenance programmes where prioritisation criteria exist within the services to manage the budgets for this work. - 3.9.
+New capital schemes, including schemes where the council carries out work funded by or on behalf of third party or third party assets, should cover risk assessment in the business rationale.
+The business case review is taken to Investment Panel to evaluate risks significant to the council, including schemes with no financial impact. - 3.10.
+To allow exemption from business case review based on prioritisation criteria, CLT considers and approves the prioritisation criteria for the service before the start of each financial year and agrees a schedule for the service to report to Investment Panel on how it has applied the criteria for that year.
+This gives Investment Panel oversight of the programmes and enables it to monitor progress. - 3.11.
+The rules on virements (paragraph 3.19) apply for approval of additional allocations, advances or deferrals of approved scheme.
 The same approval process applies to projects receiving additional government capital grant funding in year.